- Home

 The Australian Government is committed to maximising the retirement income of people who have lived and worked in other countries through its network of social security agreements.

-Australia has social security agreements in place with Austria, Belgium, Canada, Chile, Croatia, Cyprus, Denmark, Germany, Ireland, Italy, Malta, the Netherlands, New Zealand, Norway, Portugal, Slovenia, Spain and the USA.
-An agreement with Switzerland has also been signed but has not yet come into force.
+In addition to its agreement with Korea, Australia has social security agreements in place with Austria, Belgium, Canada, Chile, Croatia, Cyprus, Denmark, Germany, Ireland, Italy, Malta, the Netherlands, New Zealand, Norway, Portugal, Slovenia, Spain, Switzerland and the USA.
+Agreements with Finland, Greece and Japan have also been signed but have not yet come into force.